Menu

 BCATS information for schools

-Building, Construction and Allied Trades Skills (BCATS) are a suite of Level 1-3 unit standards registered on the NQF that are tailor-made for schools.
+Building, Construction and Allied Trades Skills (BCATS) are a suite of Level 1-3 standards registered on the NZQCF that are tailor-made for schools, making BCATS the perfect choice since:

 BCATS programmes: